 Edo Sekku Ningyo

-Edo doll production began in the early Edo period (1600s) due to influence from Kyoto, but the unique Edo style is said to have begun 250 years ago in the Horeki era.
+The production of dolls in Edo (Tokyo) began in the early Edo era (1600-1868), influenced by dolls from Kyoto, but the uniquely Edo style is said to have originated 250 years ago during the Horeki era (1751-1764).

-In this period, the Girl's Day dolls and Boy's Day dolls began to be made in the sophisticated and realistic Edo style.
-In the late Edo period, during the Bunka-Bunsei Period (1804-1830), doll culture reached its peak, and the helmet decorations used outdoors during the early Edo period were moved indoors, and Boy's Festival dolls and elaborate decorations modeled after real armor called Edo Kacchu were made.
+It was during this time that dolls for Girl's Day and Boy's Day celebrations began to be produced using more sophisticated and realistic techniques.
+Doll culture reached its peak during the Bunka-Bunsei era (1804-1830), when the helmet decorations used outdoors were moved indoors, and dolls and elaborate decorations modeled after real armor were first made for Boy's Day celebrations.

-Small, elaborate dolls called fuzoku ningyo that were made to look exactly like popular actors were also made, as well as ichimatsu ningyo were wildly popular.
+In addition, small elaborately crafted dolls called fuzoku ningyo were made to look like popular actors and the style known as ichimatsu ningyo became wildly popular.

 How to make

-The main materials used in making Girl's Day dolls are wood, paper, cloth, and other natural materials.
-The head and torso are made of carved wood or toso, to which the arms and legs are attached, and then the dolls are dressed with clothing that was completed separately.
+The dolls are made from natural materials, including wood, paper and cloth.
+The head and torso are carved from wood or molded using a mixture of sawdust and wheat-starch glue.
+Once the arms and legs are attached, the dolls are dressed in clothing that was made separately.

-Edo Kacchu is made mainly with reference to actual period pieces, and the materials used include natural materials like wood, paper, silk thread, and leather, as well as iron, copper, and more.
+Edo armor is made with reference to historical examples, using various natural materials, including wood, paper, silk, leather and iron.
 All of the major production steps are completed by hand.